sogilis/objectmother-builder-kotlin/README.md

 ## Further explorations

-* Is it possible with Kotlin 2, to extend any companion ?
-If yes, it may reduce the amount of generic code to write with many solutions.
 * https://github.com/yujinyan/faktory with its usage of KProperty in `Factory.make()`
 * The syntax `create(Rectangle)` is also possible by passing companion object as parameter (more factory_bot like) !